co1956457/NtoV/README.md

 !
 Known Issues
  When CommentBaton VCI was appeared, the VCI sends the last comment if it was in main.lua.
  If there were a lot of comments, the VCI might sends a past comment.
- I'm not sure, however, I think that it depends on the reading timing.

 License: MIT
 </pre>